prodaft/cradle/docs/developer_guide/terminology.rst

 Actors are malicious individuals or groups under investigation.

 c.
-Entry
+Artifact
 ---------

-Entries are useful artefacts for the investigation.
+Artifacts are useful artefacts for the investigation.

 d.
 Metadata
 ------------

 Metadata represents additional information related to actors and cases.

-An entity is considered a case, actor, entry, or metadata.
+An entry is considered a case, actor, artifact, or metadata.